GlenAttwell/GlenAttwell/README.md

 ### Hi there 👋

-My name is Glen Attwell 🧔, I'm a code herder 🧙‍♂️ from sunny South Africa currently living in The Netherlands.
+My name is Glen Attwell 🧔, I'm a code herder 🧙‍♂️ from sunny South Africa 🇿🇦 currently living in The Netherlands 🇳🇱.

 I mainly work in the .Net space with C# but am also well versed with Angular (2.0 +) and ReactJs(in TypeScript and JavaScript).